berttejeda/terraform-aws-sentinel/README.md

 Terraform workspace which creates all resources to connect integrate your AWS account with Microsoft Azure Sentinel.

-It creates all resources required for the Microsoft Sentinel AWS Connector.

 Feel free to acquaint yourself with the Microsoft Sentinel Documentation
   - Connect Microsoft Sentinel to Amazon Web Services to ingest AWS service log data | Microsoft Learn https://learn.microsoft.com/en-us/azure/sentinel/connect-aws?tabs=s3#add-the-aws-role-and-queue-information-to-the-s3-data-connector